 How to Avoid Freshers’ Flu

 The start of the academic year is ever so exciting – new friends, classes, and experiences.
 But unfortunately, that also comes with… new germs.
 That’s right; we’re talking about the notorious “freshers’ flu”, a pesky illness that tends to spread like wildfire on university campuses.
-Don’t worry; we’re here to help.
-In this post, we’ll share our top tips on avoiding falling victim to the dreaded freshers’ flu…
+Meeting new friends, moving away from home and socialising with your flatmates can be exciting but exhausting.
+Combined with late nights and early 9 a.m. classes, this new routine can lead to burnout and increase your chances of falling victim to the dreaded Freshers’ Flu.

 Washing your hands may seem like a no-brainer, but it’s one of the best ways to prevent the spread of germs.
 Use soap and water and scrub your hands for at least 40 seconds, especially after using the bathroom, coughing, or sneezing.
 If you don’t have access to soap and water, use a hand sanitiser.
 And remember, avoid touching your face with unwashed hands!
 Check out the NHS guide on the best way to wash your hands.